jannis-kiriasis/advisor-finder/README.md

 #### USER STORY 2: Advisor edit profile

 As a financial adviser,
-I want to edit and cancel my profile so that if I don’t work with this app anymore or make changes to my business profile, those changes are visible to potential customers.
+I want to edit and deactivate my profile so that if I want to make changes to my profile, or be hidden for a while, I can do so.

 **Acceptance criteria:**
 - All the Adviser information can be edited